 The Mercedes-Benz-CL-Class is a luxury car.
 Forbes notes that new cars stolen are not usually stripped by a chop shop; instead, they are sold as is, with the paperwork forged.
 But you won’t usually find the car driven by a joy-riding teenager in your neighborhood (or any other); Forbes indicates that “higher-end sports cars typically shipped abroad for resale.”

 It should be noted, also, that both chop shops and sell-abroad organizations are sophisticated and operate in the more densely populated states.
 (The top 3 for car theft, according to the NHTSA, are California, Florida, and Texas.)

 Protecting yourself against car theft

-So if the most common reasons cars are stolen is sale, either of parts or the whole, how can you best protect yourself?
+So if the most common reason cars are stolen is a sale, either of parts or the whole, how can you best protect yourself?

 The answer is not to be found in avoiding any particular make or model.

 The most important protective method is to be vigilant.
 The numbers are stark: almost 50% of cars are stolen because the driver was careless and made it easy (NHTSA).
 They may have left their keys in a parked car; left the car running as they ran into a convenience store or dropped something off; or left the keys in a locked car, but in plain sight.